HarringayMakerSpace/usb-esp/README.md

 This shows how to make a little USB powered ESP8266 that can run descretly plugged into a USB phone charger, for a cost of just a few pounds.

+Have it running as your own little web server, or add sensors to be a tiny IoT device.

 # What you need

 ![Alt text](/doc/IMAG0607a.jpg?raw=true "Parts")